 The Macula is responsible for providing central vision.
 Central vision is the sharpest area of your vision.
 It helps with activities such as seeing fine detail of faces, reading, and recognizing colors.
 The Macula is responsible for the precise vision required for driving, as well as central, or straight ahead vision.

-Macular Degeneration is an incurable eye disease and is the leading cause of legal blindness for those aged 55 and older in the United States.
-Your chances of developing Age Related Macular Degeneration (ARMD) are directly related to your age.
+Macular Degeneration affects more than 10 million Americans.
+It is incurable and the leading cause of legal blindness for those aged 55 and older in the United States.
+Your chances of developing ARMD are directly related to your age.
 The older you are, the greater the chance that Macular Degeneration will affect you.